okta-awscli/okta-awscli/README.md

 - `--cache` Cache the acquired credentials to ~/.okta-credentials.cache (only if --profile is unspecified)
 - `--okta-profile` Use a Okta profile, other than `default` in `.okta-aws`.
 Useful for multiple Okta tenants.
 - `--token` or `-t` Pass in the TOTP token from your authenticator
+- `--duration` Pass in the number of seconds you would like for the token to be valid (default is 43200)